 You'll boost your immune function

-Research is growing on the link between mind and body health—a University of Kentucky review of studies found that stress does have an impact on the immune system.
+Research is growing on the link between mind and body health—a review of studies over 30 years found that stress does have an impact on the immune system.
 This is because in flight-or-fight mode, other systems slow down temporarily to give the body a chance to deal with the threat—but with chronic stress, they stay slowed down.
 You can counteract this dynamic by being kinder to yourself.
-“Immune function seems to be enhanced by self-compassion,” Dr. Neff says.
-“There are reports that people experience fewer symptoms like coughs and colds.
-It’s all related to stress reactivity.”
-A method of practicing self-compassion, “compassion meditation,” was shown in one study to reduce a stress-induced immune response.
-But Dr. Neff says full-on meditation doesn’t have to be part of self-compassion to get the benefits.
-“As part of our mindful self-compassion program we teach a ‘self-compassion break,’ in which you turn toward yourself and your struggle to remind yourself to be kind, have common humanity, and to be mindful,” Dr. Neff says.
+"Immune function seems to be enhanced by self-compassion," Dr. Neff says.
+"There are reports that people experience fewer symptoms like coughs and colds.
+It's all related to stress reactivity."
+A method of practicing self-compassion might be "compassion meditation," but Dr. Neff says full-on meditation doesn't have to be part of self-compassion to get the benefits.
+"As part of our mindful self-compassion program we teach a 'self-compassion break,' in which you turn toward yourself and your struggle to remind yourself to be kind, have common humanity, and to be mindful," Dr. Neff says.
 Find out nine innocent habits that might be ruining your immune system.

 You'll be less anxious and depressed